What is a roll-off dumpster?

 A 20-yard roll-off container can hold up to twenty cubic yards of material.
-This is approximately the same as filling up the bed of six pick-up trucks with debris Approx. Size: 8 ft. x 20 ft. x 3.5 ft.
+This is approximately the same as filling up the beds of six pick-up trucks with debris (approx size: 8 ft. x 22 ft. x 3.5 ft.)

 A 30-yard roll-off container can hold thirty cubic yards of material.
-This is approximately the same as filling up the bed of nine pick-up trucks with debris.
-Approx. Size: 8 ft. x 20 ft. x 5.25 ft.
+This is approximately the same as filling up the beds of nine pick-up trucks with debris (approx. size: 8 ft. x 22 ft. x 5 ft.)

-What materials are not allowed in the redbox+ roll-off dumpsters?
+What materials are not allowed in redbox+ roll-off dumpsters?

-Roll-off containers make for a quick and easy way to dispose of unwanted trash, construction and demolition materials.
-But don’t be so quick to throw waste over the top of the dumpster on your job site, without knowing the rules.
+Roll-off containers make for a quick and easy way to dispose of unwanted trash, construction debris, and demolition materials.
+But don’t be so quick to throw waste over the top of the dumpster on your job site without knowing the rules.

-General guidelines to help identify prohibited items vary somewhat, but as a rule of thumb any waste item that is considered flammable, toxic, hazardous and corrosive are strictly prohibited from being placed in any type of waste container.
+General guidelines to help identify prohibited items somewhat vary, but as a rule of thumb, any waste item that is considered flammable, toxic, hazardous, or corrosive is strictly prohibited from being placed in any type of waste container.

-Asbestos is a highly dangerous mineral fiber that was used to make construction materials more flame resistant.
-It was used for ceilings, roofing, flooring, insulation and more primarily in structures built before the late 1970s.
+- Asbestos: this is a highly dangerous mineral fiber that was once used to make construction materials more flame-resistant.
+It was used for ceilings, roofing, flooring, insulation, and more primarily in structures built before the late 1970s.

-The chemicals, metals and corrosive materials in batteries can pose a serious threat.
-This is particularly true for car batteries, which have lead-acid composition.
+- Batteries: the chemicals, metals, and corrosive materials in batteries can pose a serious threat.
+This is particularly true for car batteries, which have a lead-acid composition.

-Petroleum and gasoline are highly flammable and for that reason alone they are banned at landfills.
+- Fuels: petroleum and gasoline are highly flammable and for that reason alone, they are banned at landfills.
 Unusable fuels can be disposed of at a local hazardous waste center.

 Promoting environmental stewardship, especially in today’s “green” society is appreciated by all.
-Making sure you have a clear understanding of what it is you can dispose of beforehand is sure to eliminate serious issues after the fact.
+Making sure you have a clear understanding of what it is you can dispose of beforehand will help us eliminate serious issues after the fact.

 How soon can I get my dumpster?